 You could source your kit from the Honda dealer or through various websites but you'll be missing some valuable parts, get things you don't need (jets & needles) and parts that don't fit.
 Plus, you'll no doubt pay more.

+Tools.
 Use drivers and wrenches that fit tightly and you'll ruin very few screws and bolts.
-Treat yourself to a new, quality #2 JIS* Phillips with a good handle.
-You'll also need a #3 Phillips screwdriver and likely a pair of vicegrips.
+Treat yourself to a new, quality #2 JIS* screwdriver with a good handle.
+You'll also need a #3 JIS screwdriver and likely a pair of vicegrips.

 Randakk GL1100 Master Carb Overhaul Kit contents.